Items 1-36 of 60

 One of the largest segments of E Bikes, the Hybrid is often seen as the city alternative to the car and the perfect solution for getting around town easily.
 They are seen as lean, green, commuting machine; a new age solution to catching public transport and getting around a congested city with ease.

-Electric Bikes usually come with the following motor types:
+Electric Bike Usually come with the following Motors

 - Mid Drive (Crank)